argouml-tigris-org/argouml/documentation/Readme.txt

-      tutorial          <<-- images specific to the user manual tutorial part manual              <<-- DocBook XML source for the User Manual quick-guide         <<-- DocBook XML source for the Quick Guide lib modules src src_new www
+      tutorial          <<-- images specific to the user manual tutorial part manual              <<-- DocBook XML source for the User Manual quick-guide         <<-- DocBook XML source for the Quick Guide

 In addition to this README file, ARGODOCS_HOME should contain at least the following files:

 - build.xml (an Ant build script file)
-- build.bat (a Windows batch file to start the build process).
+- build.bat (a Windows batch file to start the build process when using the Ant/command line directory structure).
-- build.sh  (a Linux/Unix shell script file to start the build process)
+- build.sh  (a Linux/Unix shell script file to start the build process when using the Ant/command line directory structure).
+- build2.bat (a Windows batch file to start the build process when using the Eclipse project directory structure).
+- build2.sh  (a Linux/Unix shell script file to start the build process when using the Eclipse project directory structure).
+- default.properties - properties controlling the build process

 2. BUILDING ARGOUML DOCUMENTATION